-Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the half-year financial report of Ferrum Crescent Limited is not in accordance with the Corporations Act 2001 including:
+Based on our review, which is not an audit, we have not become aware of any matter that makes us believe that the half-year financial report of Ferrum Crescent Limited is not in accordance with the Corporations Act 2001, including:

-- (a) giving a true and fair view of the consolidated entity's financial position as at 31 December 2015 and of its performance for the half-year ended on that date; and - (b) complying with Accounting Standard AASB 134 Interim Financial Reporting and Corporations Regulations 2001.
+- a) giving a true and fair view of the consolidated entity's financial position as at 31 December 2014 and of its performance for the half-year ended on that date; and - b) complying with Accounting Standard AASB 134 Interim Financial Reporting and the Corporations Regulations 2001.

-Emphasis of matter
+Emphasis of Matter

-Without modifying our conclusion, we draw attention to Note 1 in the half-year financial report, which indicates that the ability of the consolidated entity to continue as a going concern is dependent upon the future successful raising of necessary funding through equity.
-These conditions, along with other matters as set out in Note 1, indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.
+Without qualifying our conclusion, we draw attention to Note 1 in the financial report which describes the principal conditions that raise doubt about the consolidated entity's ability to continue as a going concern.
+These conditions indicate the existence of a material uncertainty that may cast significant doubt about the consolidated entity's ability to continue as a going concern and therefore, the consolidated entity may be unable to realise its assets and discharge its liabilities in the normal course of business.